Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 - The Suns rank 19th in possessions per game with 101.4.
 His opponents, the Nuggets, have one of the slowest tempos with 99.5 possessions per contest.

-- The Nuggets allow 112.5 points per game, eighth-ranked in the league.
+- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked team in the NBA on defense.

-- The Nuggets concede 40.8 rebounds per contest, best in the league.
+- The Nuggets are the best team in the league, giving up 40.8 rebounds per contest.

-- Looking at assists, the Nuggets are 15th in the league, giving up 25.7 per game.
+- Giving up 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the league.

 Deandre Ayton vs. the Nuggets